Material Engagement + Technicity + Consciousness

 Through our transdisciplinary engagement merging design, archaeology and cognitive science, our work has implications for understandings of design practice, the cognitive sciences, human histories and the sustainable projection of our species.

-Metatech-Labsare specific strands within our research and are often delivered in collaboration with other research groups both within our University and elsewhere.
-The Labs are
+Metatech-Labs are specific strands within our research and are most often delivered in collaboration with other research groups and partners both within our University and elsewhere.
+The Labs are:

 The Metatech Cognition, Artefacts, Volition & Environment (CAVE) Lab – Cognition, Artefacts, Volition & Environment Lab – CAVE seeks to better understand the role Media technologies, materials, objects and artefacts play in the development of human cognition over time.
 This lab is conducted in collaboration with colleagues at Oxford University, Bournemouth University and Plymouth University.